 Photo: “The Hermitage Slave Quarters, Savannah, GA” Courtesy: Library of Congress

-The Periwinkle Initiative is a public humanities and engagement initiative dedicated to preserving the public memory and cultural heritage of enslaved Americans.
-The Initiative’s core project is the National Burial Database of Enslaved Americans – which will be the first national repository to document individual burials and burial grounds of enslaved Americans.
+PHI creates and develops digital, creative and media works that foster a public understanding of American slavery and its legacies.
+A core project of PHI is the National Burial Database of Enslaved Americans – a national repository which will document individual burials and burial grounds of enslaved Americans.

 Henry Robinson, Courtesy: Library of Congress